ghope87/behaviour-classification-and-grazing-analysis/README.md

 ## Overview

 This project analyses GPS collar and accelerometer data from Highland cattle monitored on Gloucestershire Wildlife Trust reserves between 2021 and 2024.
-The workflow classifies cattle behaviour using Hidden Markov Models and produces habitat preference maps to support conservation grazing management.
+The workflow evaluates seasonal variation in accelerometer activity time-series, classifies cattle behaviour using Hidden Markov Models and produces habitat preference maps to support conservation grazing management.

 ## Objectives